-In a sobering monologue for his show, Jimmy Kimmel gave a heartbreaking plea to President Donald Trump on healthcare cuts.
+In a sobering monologue for his show on May 1, Jimmy Kimmel gave a heartbreaking plea to President Donald Trump on healthcare cuts.
 The late-night host of Jimmy Kimmel Live! told the world how his newborn son, Billy, recently underwent heart surgery — and his condition, congenital heart disease, qualifies as a preexisting condition.
 Most people, like former President Barack Obama, were quick to applaud Kimmel for his statements.
 One former congressman instead took the opportunity to send a rage-inducing tweet directed at Kimmel.

 Former representative of Illinois's eighth district Joe Walsh is no stranger to making absurd comments on the internet.
 However, his latest tweet directed at Kimmel is downright cruel, insensitive, and hypocritical.